24/7 Mental Health Crisis Support

 5. Where you are in life right now doesn’t matter as much as you might think.

 Foster parents come in various ages and stages of life.
-Some are married, others are single.
-Some are cohabitating, some are LGBTQ.
-We license a wide variety of foster parents because we believe this diversity will provide the best placements for kids.
-We encourage and support foster parents regardless of race, religion, socioeconomic status, marital status, sexual orientation, or gender.
+We license a wide variety of foster parents because we believe this will provide the best placements for kids.
+We encourage and support all foster parents.
 If parents are at least 25 years old, can support themselves without public assistance, have reliable transportation and a valid driver’s license, sufficient bedroom space and all household members pass background checks, they’re eligible!

 6. We need you.